By Ken Doka, Ph. D.

 Remember though, the best thing that adults can offer grieving children and adolescents is good parental care.
 Especially when they are grieving, children and adolescents need the same things that they always need—a consistent, loving, and stable environment.
 They need to continue to have positive experiences within the family—family celebrations, trips and rituals.

 If our grief is overwhelming, there is little we can offer to our children.
-We need to seek support for ourselves—from friends and family—and if needed from support groups and counselors so we can function effectively.
+We need to seek support for ourselves—from friends and family—and if needed from support groups and counsellors so we can function effectively.
 Only then can our children thrive—even as they cope with death, grief and loss.

 About the Author